alinz07/regex-gist/Develop/gist-template.md

 # Breaking Down an Email Regular Expression (regex)

 This tutorial will explain the individual components that make up a regular expression that can be used to search text for an email.
-A regular expression (regex) is a sequence of characters/groups of meta-characters that define a search pattern.
+A regular expression (regex) is a sequence of characters that define a search pattern.
 These expressions are frequently used in search algorithms, to help parse data and to validate input.

 ## Summary